ansibleguy76/ansibleforms/README.md

 The client side is build with vue2 and compiles in a single html, css & js script file.
 The server side is build with express (must also be compiled) and runs the api's and database connections.

-All behavior and how things are started using the 'npm run command' is in the package.json file (one for client and one for server).
+All behavior and how things are started using the `npm run command` is in the `package.json` file (one for client and one for server).
 There are several methods like 'build, bundle, start, ...' depending on what you want to do.
 ### Run both server and client for development
 When you test a vue2 application (client application), it typically spins up a temporary Express webserver, which is useless if you also have a server application, which would not but running in this case.
-Therefor we have added a vue.config.js file which also starts our server code in that temp express server.
+Therefor we have added a `vue.config.js` file which also starts our server code in that temp express server.
 Now we start our client app in development, along with the server code.
+We also use nodemon to auto rebuild if the code changes.
 ```
 cd client
 npm run start

-# this will kickoff nodemon and vue-cli-service serve, but using vue.config.js, it spins up a custom express server, wich runs our api's
 ```
 ### Run compiled in development
 If are done testing, you can compile the client code and have it embedded into the server code.
-And then spin up the server application.  the command 'npm run bundle' will compile the client code and copy it under /views in the server application.
-You can then start the server application with 'npm run dev', and as you will see in the package.json, it will build, copy the environment file and start the server application in dev mode.
+And then spin up the server application.  the command `npm run bundle` will compile the client code and copy it under `/views` in the server application.
+You can then start the server application with `npm run dev`, and as you will see in the `package.json`, it will build, copy the environment file and start the server application in dev mode.

 First we compile the client code, and bundle it in the server code
 ```
 cd client
 npm run bundle
 ```
-Then we run the server code in development mode.  'npm run dev' will also copy the .env.development file into the ./dist folder, so make sure it's there !
+Then we run the server code in development mode.  `npm run dev` will also copy the `.env.development` file into the `./dist` folder, so make sure it's there !
 ```
 cd ..
 cd server